SANS3R66/wtd-script/README.md

 # The World: Tower Defenders Roblox game script... first ever public WTD script!
 Very pro.

 ~synapse.d.luau is types made by me that includes some of Synapse env that i use and some of FluentUI methods.
-Not finished. (use [vscode extension](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp))~ (not supported anymore)
+Not finished. (use [vscode extension](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp))~ (not supported anymore, use [this updated version](https://github.com/SANS3R66/synapse.d.luau/blob/main/synapse.d.luau))

 The main script in **main.luau** file.
 You can edit it whatever you want, but give me credit atleast :(